isabella232/microsoft-365-docs-pr.hu-HU/microsoft-365/business/set-up-windows-devices.md

     ![On the How would you like to set up page, choose Set up for an organization](../media/1b0b2dba-00bb-4a99-a729-441479220cb7.png)

-2. Itt válassza **a Beállítás egy szervezethez** lehetőséget, majd adja meg a microsoft 365 Vállalati prémium verzióhoz megadott felhasználónevét és jelszavát.
+2. Itt válassza a **beállítás szervezethez** lehetőséget, majd adja meg a Microsoft 365 vállalati prémium verzió felhasználónevét és jelszavát.

 3. Fejezze be a Windows 10-es eszköz beállítását.